Sapphire-code/Sapphire-code/README.md

 - 👋 Hi, I’m @Sapphire-code
 - 👀 I’m interested in creating small scripts that help around and be overall helpful
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: you can't reach me at all